ZYKWLJ/English/README.md

-Learn English in an essential way, which means spoken language, phonetic symbols, words, grammar, sentences, composition
+Learn English in an essential way, in other words, spoken language, phonetic symbols, words, grammar, sentences, composition